M1ckB/til/T-SQL/index-usage.md

 ORDER BY (ixus.user_seeks + ixus.user_scans + ixus.user_lookups);
 ```

+Be aware, the *usage stats* only tells about operations (and not e.g. number of rows) that appeared in query plans.
+With this in mind, the usage stats are a perfect tool to get an overview of index usage and maintenance.

 Rules of thumb:

 - An index with usage stats containing many zero values means that the index isn't being used (very much) and the gain of having it is small.
 Moreover, if the index is being modified a lot means that the cost of maintaining the index is relatively big.
 This makes the index a good candidate for being dropped